 Detentions can be assigned by any staff member, school employee, or substitute teacher and will be a minimum of 30 minutes.
-Written detentions will be handed into the Principal to be mailed to the parents or guardians.
-Detentions will be served on the day they are received, unless other arrangements are made with the teacher who wrote the detention.
-All Detentions will be served with the staff member that has assigned the detention.
+ALL Detentions will be served with the staff member that has assigned the detention.
 Students skipping detention will receive another detention.
 Students skipping detention regularly may be assigned a suspension at the discretion of the Principal.
-If a student receives four written detentions during the school year they will be assigned to one day of Saturday School.
-This practice will continue until with every fourth detention until the student receives their 20th detention for the school year.
-At this time the student will be suspended for two days.
-After this suspension, the practice will start over with every 4th detention warranting a day of Saturday School and the 20th being two days of suspension.
+If a student receives five written detentions during the school year they will be assigned to one day of in-school suspension.
+This practice will continue with every fifth detention until the student receives their 20th detention for the school year.
+At this time the student will be suspended for two days from school.
+After this suspension, the practice will start over with every 5th detention warranting a day of in-school suspension and the 20th being two days of suspension.

 If a student chooses to not attend Saturday School they will be suspended from school for three days for each Saturday School they are not in attendance.
 When a student has been assigned to Saturday School or suspended from school their parents/guardians must meet with the Principal before being admitted back into school.
-Students assigned to Saturday School or suspended from school can not attend or participate in any school activities until admitted back in school.
+Students assigned to Saturday School or suspended from school cannot attend or participate in any school activities until admitted back in school.